bet-no-loss/bet-no-loss/doc/contracts/DefiPool.md

-Triggered once an event has been added
+Event triggered once an address deposited in the contract